+3.3 Campus Safety

-3.3.a Criminal History and Background Checks for Volunteers, Chaperones and Substitutes
+Criminal History and Background Checks for Volunteers, Chaperones and Substitutes

 Sterling Montessori strives to provide the safest possible learning environment for all students, employees, and parents/guardians.
-Sterling Montessori requires all volunteers, chaperones and substitutes to secure a background check.
+Sterling Montessori requires all volunteers, chaperones and substitutes to secure a valid background check.